 While the odds may be stacked against our hero and he’s looking at quite the negative modifier on that upcoming jump check, he’s probably earned a bit of help from the gods of fate.
 Now is the perfect time to roll that double 20 die and hope he can bend fate far enough to make a swash buckling escape worthy of an Errol Flynn movie.

 To aid our intrepid hero, we bundled 3 fate bending dice in this set.
 The first among them, the Bloodwood d20 of ill fortune, we have dubbed the “d20-“.
 It has no #20 on the die; instead it sports two #1’s.
-Second in the set is a d20 of standard fair crafted from a random exotic wood.
+Second in the set is a d20 of standard fair crafted from a randomly selected wood.
 The last in the set has been smiled upon by Fortuna herself, a d20+ crafted from The Tree of Life and engraved with twin #20’s.
 All three dice will come in a round steel tin.